earthly/website/blog/_posts/2022-06-13-aws-lambda-api-proxy.md

     Learn how to run a full REST HTTP API in a single AWS Lambda using Golang.
 Discover the advantages of this approach and how to handle routing and requests using the AWS Lambda Go API Proxy.
 last_modified_at: 2023-07-14
 ---
-**In this article, discover how to manage AWS Lambda APIs.
-Learn how Earthly can improve your serverless build process.
-[Explore now](/).**
+**This article provides insights into AWS Lambda APIs.
+Earthly simplifies the serverless application build process.
+[Check it out](/).**

 Welcome back to a series on AWS Lambdas.
 Today I'll be running a full REST HTTP API in a single lambda.
 Also, I'll discuss why you might want to do so – there are some exciting advantages to this approach.